csci-1301/csci-1301.github.io/lectures/130_combining_decision_and_classes/readme.md

     | + IsTaxable() : `bool`                                                     |

     - Note that the "getter" for a Boolean variable is conventionally named with a word like "Is" or "Has" rather than "Get"
     - We will add a constant named SALES_TAX to the Item class to store the sales tax rate that should be applied if the item is taxable.
-The sales tax rate is not likely to change during the program's execution, but it's better to store it in a named variable instead of writing the same literal value (e.g. `0.08m`) every time we want to compute a total price with tax.
+The sales tax rate is not likely to change during the program's execution, but it is better to store it in a named variable instead of writing the same literal value (e.g. `0.08m`) every time we want to compute a total price with tax.

 - The instance variables and constructor for `Item` now look like this: